 We had home-made pizza in our dirt oven, lots of local home-cooked meals, and hosted big BBQ parties at the house.
 There's even a paintball pitch just around the corner, and ATV (quad-bike) rentals just 10 minutes away.

 If you’d like to find out more about what it’s like to live in La Paz as a ‘digital nomad’, including internet speeds, cost of living, and coworking spaces, have a look at Nomad List’s guide.
 Internet speeds in our houses are faster than in most places in the city, but the Bolivian internet providers are known to have stability issues every now and then.
 We always have MiFi devices with mobile data as backups in all homes to make sure that we can keep working productively if there are any stability issues.

 We asked a few of our long-term Tribers to tell us about La Paz and Bolivia.
 For Heidi and Tanner it's even their second time back in Bolivia a year later.
 Watch the video to hear what brought them back...

 UPDATE: If you're curious to know more, we've just published a blog post about Bolivia from the eyes of the Tribe!

-If you're interested in our Bolivia chapter, please apply here first.
-If you're already a WiFi Tribe member, please just send us an email and we can reserve your room in Bolivia!
+If you're interested in our Bolivia Chapter, please apply here first.
+If you're already a WiFi Tribe member, please submit a booking form to reserve your place in La Paz!

-Bolivia is a Tier 1 chapter.
-4-week prices start from:
+Bolivia is a Tier 1 Chapter.
+5-week prices start from: